Nonprofit budget. Ugh.

 Now, if we had described that money as a rainy day fund and that our Board set a policy that we would have 3 months’ worth of expenses in the bank, that might have been different.

-What about a deficit?
-It’s okay to show a small deficit as long as you can explain what your plan is to close the gap and move toward zero so your budget balances.
+Just like it’s ok to have a surplus, it’s ok to have a small deficit as long as you can explain what your plan is to close the gap and move toward zero so your budget balances.
 A huge deficit can make funders nervous and rightly so.
 No one wants to give money to a nonprofit in a precarious financial situation.
+But a small deficit can show funders how their donation will make a difference.

 The Bottom Line